 And the clean ones so seldom are comical.

-So you see the risk of running a Lefse Limerick Contest.
-To be true to form, a lefse limerick, it appears, should be “obscene” and “frequently rude” and a “violation of taboo.”
+So you see the risk of running a Lutefisk Limerick Contest.
+To be true to form, a lutefisk limerick, it appears, should be “obscene” and “frequently rude” and a “violation of taboo.”
 Oh, dear!

 Well, following the exact form of a limerick will never do in here Lefse Land.
-We have our fun with lefse and certainly lutefisk, but we are never rude or obscene.
+We have our fun with lutefisk, but we are never rude or obscene.
 No, no, no!

-And yet, it is possible to dance along the borders of the true limerick to create an entertaining lefse limerick.
+And yet … and yet … it is possible to dance along the borders of the true limerick to create an entertaining lutefisk limerick.
 Check this out:

 He endured a rough month with the piles